yggdrasil-network/yggdrasil-network.github.io/builds-develop.md

 # Latest Development Builds

 Much like the `master` branch, developmental builds are also built from the `develop` branch by [CircleCI](https://circleci.com/gh/yggdrasil-network/yggdrasil-go) for a number of platforms.

-Builds from the `develop` branch may be rougher around the edges and not be as well tested!
+Builds from the `develop` branch will contain prerelease features and changes, although they may be rougher around the edges and not be as well tested!
 If you value stability, stick to the [master](builds.md) builds.

 For convenience, the [build artifacts](https://circleci.com/api/v1.1/project/github/yggdrasil-network/yggdrasil-go/latest/artifacts?branch=develop&filter=successful) from the latest `develop` build are linked below:

 <p id="buildArtifactLinks"></p>